Longevity Doctors: Who They Are, How They’re Certified, & How to Assess Them

 That’s a surprising ambition, especially considering the chances of living to 100 is one out of 5,000.

 With the majority of Americans wanting to live longer, what resources do they have available for achieving that goal?

 You would think when it comes to medicine, the answer would be: consult your physician.

 However, people are finding this to not be the case, which is why if you want to increase your longevity, you might want to visit a longevity doctor.

 Now, why is that?

-Why can’t people simply go to their primary care provider for recommendations on how to significantly improve their healthspan and lifespan?
+Why can’t people go to their primary care provider to significantly improve their healthspan and lifespan?